What is thrush?

 Thrush is a common mouth infection in infants.
 It is caused by yeast called Candida albicans.

 Candida is often found in babies’ mouths without causing any problems.
-But because their immune systems are still developing, sometimes the amount of yeast overgrows, leading to an infection.
+But because their immune systems are still developing, sometimes the amount of yeast can overgrow and lead to an infection.

-Thrush is more likely to happen after your child has taken antibiotics for some other infection.
+Thrush is more common after a child has taken antibiotics for some other infection.